Zhoues/RoboRefer/README.md

 ## TODO
-- [ ] Release RefSpatial-Bench evaluation code (About 1 weeks).
+- [ ] Release RefSpatial-Bench evaluation code (About 1 week).
 - [ ] Release the SFT-trained 2B RoboRefer model and inference code (About 2 weeks).
 - [ ] Release the SFT-trained 8B RoboRefer model (About 3 weeks).
 - [ ] Release the RefSpatial Dataset and SFT training code (About 1 month).
-- [ ] Release the RFT-trained RoboRefer model and training code (Maybe 2 month or more).
+- [ ] Release the RFT-trained RoboRefer model and training code (Maybe 2 months or more).
-- [ ] Release the Dataset Generation Pipeline (Maybe 2 month or more).
+- [ ] Release the Dataset Generation Pipeline (Maybe 2 months or more).

 ## Contact
-If you have any questions related to the code or the paper, feel free to email Enshen (`zhouenshen@buaa.edu.cn`) and Jingkun (`anjingkun02@gmail.com`).
+If you have any questions about the code or the paper, feel free to email Enshen (`zhouenshen@buaa.edu.cn`) and Jingkun (`anjingkun02@gmail.com`).